Kirillov's conjecture on Hecke-Grothendieck polynomials

 \end{proposition}

-\begin{proof} When $w_1 = \text{id}$ is the identity permutation and $w_2 = w_0$ is the long permutation, there is a unique state with non-zero Boltzmann weight.
-To conclude this, we note that $w_1 = \text{id}$ implies that the left boundary edge of row $i$ is assigned the label $n + 1 - i = w_0(i)$, so labels are assigned to the left boundary edges in decreasing order from top to bottom.
-On the other hand, the numbers $1, 2, \ldots, n$ occur along the top boundary edges of the grid in increasing order from left to right, in the sense that $w_2 = w_0$ implies the label assigned to the top boundary edge in the column indexed by $\mu_i$ contains $n + 1 - w_0(i) = i$.
+\begin{proof}[Proof.]
+When the boundary condition is determined by the identity permutation, there is a unique admissible state.
+To conclude this, we note that the left boundary edge of row $i$ is assigned the label $n + 1 - i = w_0(i)$, so labels are assigned to the left boundary edges in decreasing order from top to bottom.
+On the other hand, the numbers $1, 2, \ldots, n$ occur along the top boundary edges of the grid in increasing order from left to right, in the sense that the label assigned to the top boundary edge in the column indexed by $\mu_i$ contains $n + 1 - w_0(i) = i$.
 Since the labels exit the left side of the grid in the opposite order in which they enter the top, it is readily deduced from the path interpretation of admissible states that there is a unique such state.
 In this state, there are only three types of vertices that can occur, and their Boltzmann weights may be inferred by means of the path interpretation of admissible states.
 The path consisting of labels $n + 1 - i$ for $i \in \{1, 2, \ldots, n\}$ travels downward only in the column indexed $\mu_{n + 1 - i}$ and leftward only in row $i$.